The following video will show you how to open an attribute table in six different ways, including using keyboard shortcuts.

 - On the Map tab, in the Layer group, click Add Data and browse to the table.

-Opening the table view of a stand-alone or attribute table allows you to edit values, reorder fields, select or query records, and view related data.
-More than one table can be open simultaneously.
-Use any of the following methods to open a table view.
-You can adjust the project settings to control the position of a table in your project.
+To open the table view of a stand-alone or attribute table from a map or scene to edit values, reorder fields, select or query records, or view related data, use any of the following methods:

 - Right-click a layer in the Contents pane and click Attribute Table .